 What is Web Accessibility Testing?

 - Is your Mason website accessible on mobile devices?

 - Can people with disabilities or English as a second language fully access the content on your site?

 - Web accessibility testing can help answer these questions, identify any issues and recommend solutions.

 The Testing Process

-The automated process includes the use of a testing tool called *OzART.
-This web based system provides an initial assessment of the web site and provides an overview of the accessibility issues throughout the site.
+The automated process includes the use of a testing tool called DubBOT opens a new window.
+This web-based system provides an initial assessment of the web site and provides an overview of the accessibility issues throughout the site.
 It also pinpoints the location of the errors.

-A detailed report of the findings will be provided which will describe the technology used for testing and detail main areas of concern.
-An optional meeting will be scheduled to review the report to discuss findings and options for improving accessibility moving forward.
+A detailed report of the findings will be provided describing the technology used for testing and will detail main areas of concern.
+An optional meeting can be scheduled to review the report to discuss findings and options for improving accessibility moving forward.

 To request an accessibility review, please complete the Request Services Form.

 Visit our Creating Accessible Documents page for tips and tutorials on how to use the Microsoft 365 and Acrobat Pro DC built-in accessibility checkers.
 There is also information available on how to create accessible Word, PowerPoint, and PDF documents.